 Under the lighthouse is a little museum that you can explore for free.
 The best part about this lighthouse is its location.
 There are restaurants, shopping opportunities, and sweet shops, all within walking distance of the lighthouse.

 Walk around and see what shops interest you.
 I recommend stopping by The Laughing Lollipop.
 They have typical yummy treats, but also some interesting and strange flavored candies as well.

 Stop for dinner at one of the restaurants in the area that can be reached on foot.
-The Lost Colony Brewery and Cafe is a crowd favorite and has a great outdoor seating area.
+The Lost Colony Brewery and Cafe is one of the best breweries in the Outer Banks, a crowd favorite and has a great outdoor seating area.

 Day 4 is all about relaxation and enjoying nature.
 You'll spend time relaxing on the beach, driving on thin strips of the barrier island, and exploring the Outer Banks' marshlands.